adamsmd/BibScrape/FEATURES.md

 - Has a configurable ISBN separator.
 See `--isbn-sep`.

-- The list of known fields and their order can be modified with the `--field` flag.
+- The order of fields can be controlled.
+See `--field`.

-- The list of fields to not LaTeX encode can be modified with the `--no-encode` flag.
+- Fields can be excluded from LaTeX encoding.
+See `--no-encode`.

-- The list of fields to omit from the output can be modified with the `--omit` flag.
+- Fields can be explicitly omitted.
+See `--omit`.

-- The list of fields to omit from the output when those fields are empty can be modified with the `--omit-empty` flag.
+- Fields can be omitted if they are empty.
+See `--omit-empty` flag.

 ## BibTeX Fixes

 - Removes `http://doi.org`, `doi:` and similar from the front of the `doi` field.

-- Removed `p.` and `pp.` from the front of the `pages` field.
+- Removes `p.` and `pp.` from the front of the `pages` field.

 - Renames the `issue` and `keyword` fields (which are used by Springer and ACM) to `number` and `keywords` respectively.